en

 Magdalene Odundo

-In the 70's she spent time in Africa, exchanging ideas and learning traditional techniques from local potters in Nigeria and Kenya.
-Later she had a formative encounter with Native American potter Maria Martinez from New Mexico, whose famed blackware firing and decorating techniques had a strong impact on Odundo's design.
+In the 1970s, Odundo spent time in Africa, exchanging ideas and learning traditional techniques from local potters in Nigeria and Kenya.
+Later, she had a formative encounter with Native American potter Maria Martinez from New Mexico, whose famed blackware firing and decorating techniques had a strong impact on Odundo's design.

-Balancing between two continents, Odundo epitomizes African art while embracing her education in England and maintaining there her production.
-Sculptural and solemn, the ceramics of Odundo have bellies, navels and ears, small arms and thorax, large mouths and thin lips.
-Her subtly anthropomorphic vessels embed notions of gender and nationality as the unpredictability of the firing offers them a skin from bright orange to matte black, with all the shades in between.
+Balancing between two continents, Odundo epitomizes African art while embracing her education in England, where she continues her production.
+Sculptural and solemn, Odundo's ceramics feature bellies, navels, ears, small arms, and thoraxes, large mouths, and thin lips.
+Her subtly anthropomorphic vessels embody notions of gender and nationality, while the unpredictability of the firing process gives them a skin that ranges from bright orange to matte black, with all the shades in between.

-Her works are owned by more than forty museums worldwide, including the Metropolitan Museum of Art, and the Cooper-Hewitt National Design Museum, New York; the British Museum, the Victoria and Albert Museum, London.
+Odundo's works are owned by more than forty museums worldwide, including the Metropolitan Museum of Art and the Cooper-Hewitt National Design Museum in New York, as well as the British Museum and the Victoria and Albert Museum in London.